 Rare disease research can be challenging and often there are no precedents to rely on.
-This case study looks at the intelligent recommendations and actions implemented by Cmed for a Phase II trial for a promising new drug with a novel mechanism of action to treat the progressive Primary Biliary Cholangitis (PBC) disease.
+This case study looks at the intelligent recommendations and actions implemented by Aixial Group for a Phase II trial for a promising new drug with a novel mechanism of action to treat the progressive Primary Biliary Cholangitis (PBC) disease.

-Cmed is the right partner to help navigate hidden challenges, maximize outcomes, and deliver on time and within budget because of their depth of experience and operational expertise.
+We are the right partner to help navigate hidden challenges, maximize outcomes, and deliver on time and within budget because of their depth of experience and operational expertise.

 PBC, previously called primary biliary cirrhosis, is a liver disease caused by auto-immune attack on bile duct cells leading to their gradual destruction and eventual disappearance.
 At this stage, the disease progresses due to chronic cholestasis, secondary inflammation and fibrosis, and may even lead to liver cirrhosis and liver failure.